Rooswijk: Wreck

 In 2007, the Rooswijk was designated as a protected wreck site under UK legislation which prevented further salvage work taking place.
 Statutory Instrument 2007/61 defines the restricted area as a circle of radius 150 m centred on 51° 16.443' N 01° 34.537' E. The Netherlands changed their policy in that same year, making it impossible to issue further salvage rights for historic shipwrecks.
 The ship's remains lie at a depth of some 25 metres and are owned by the Dutch Government.

 In 2016 the wreck was placed on Historic England’s Heritage at Risk Register.
 The Rooswijk was at high risk due to persistent erosion, shipworm attacking the wood and the high threat of unauthorised diving.
 RCE and Historic England undertook a monitoring survey of the site which concluded further work was necessary.
-Excavation began in 2017 lead by MSDS Marine.
+Excavation began in 2017 led by MSDS Marine.
 During excavation projects, new discoveries were taken to a warehouse in Ramsgate for recording and initial preservation.
 Further analysis and conservation took place in a Historic England storage facility before ultimately being returned to the Netherlands.
 Amongst the finds were a cauldron, a pan and a lid made from copper alloy.